LostSoulfly/SwitchGameManager/README.md

 # SwitchGameManager

 Manage your XCI files on SD and PC, from multiple PC folders.
 Rename, search, trim, sort, copy/move/delete games.

 Display your library in a few different ways, with more likely to come.
-For now, it relies on hacbuild to extract the PackageID of each XCI and uses that as a unique identifier.
-I don't recommend having the same game multiple times in your library as that hasn't been well tested.
-I'll transition to [libhac soon.](https://github.com/Thealexbarney/libhac)
+For now, it relies on hacbuild to extract the PackageID of each XCI and uses that as a unique identifier, then uses the decompiled XCI-Explorer to retrieve game info.

+I'll transition to [libhac](https://github.com/Thealexbarney/libhac) soon to speed up the initial library processing and remove the extra bloat.

 ## Important
 You need a keys.txt file to use this program.